vansh284/PasswordVaultBackup/README.md

 ## 8. AI-Assistance Disclosure

-- **Architecture & Protocol Design**: Designed from first principles using NIST P-256 ECDSA, PBKDF2-HMAC-SHA256, HKDF-SHA256, and AES-256-GCM for zero-knowledge security.
+- **Architecture & Protocol Design**: Designed from principles and research for zero-knowledge security.
 - **Server-Side Code (C#/.NET 10)**: Drafted with AI assistance, then manually reviewed for cryptographic correctness, error handling, and security.
-Verified signature ordering (signature check before account state leaks) and replay protection logic.
-- **Client-Side Code (.NET Console)**: Manually written to implement the full 7-step authentication and encryption workflow with 4 negative test cases.
+- **Client-Side Code (.NET Console)**: Conceived the authentication and encryption workflow with negative test cases, validated and extended with AI and code scaffolding with AI.
-- **Documentation**: Architecture sections written manually; AI assisted with boilerplate class comments and formatting.
+- **Documentation**: Mostly AI generated.